ForemanW/Transcribe/NOTES.md

 for seq in tlist:
     ulist.append(seq.replace("T", "U"))

-print(ulist)
+print(ulist)'''

-'''still pretty easy, maybe we can now do a fasta file'''
+still pretty easy, maybe we can now do a fasta file

-fastafile = "rosalind.fasta"
+'''fastafile = "rosalind.fasta"

 fasta_u = []